Jfkrw101/compro_for_elec/README.md

 # compro_for_elec
-for compro for EE 1/2022 class
+My HW in compro for EE 1/2022 class